Frequently Asked Questions

 What is Leafscan's accuracy?

+To test Leafscan's accuracy, we used the Licor LI-3100C leaf area meter as a reference.
+We found an excellent correlation between the two methods for various plant species.
+Typical percent errors were between 2% and 5%.
 We do recommend, however, that you test Leafscan's accuracy against your own independent measurements for your particular plant species.
-It is essential that you accurately measure the distance between the dots on the reference sheet, and then enter this value in the app's settings.
+It is essential that you accurately measure the width and length between the dots on the reference sheet, and then enter these values in the app's settings.

 What kind of leaves can Leafscan measure?